-Relocation - the Company requiring the Employee to be based anywhere other than within the greater metropolitan area where the Executive is primarily based at the time of a Change in Control, except for required travel on the Company's business to an extent substantially consistent with the Employee's travel obligations in the ordinary course of business immediately prior to the Change in Control;

-Incentive Schemes - the failure by the Company to allow the Employee to participate in the incentive schemes as more fully detailed in 12 and 13 in which the Employee is entitled to pursuant at the time of the Change in Control; or provided that any event, act or omission which may constitute Good Reason within the meaning of this definition shall be deemed not to be Good Reason if the Employee fails to object in writing to the Company within thirty Working Days of learning of the event, act or omission or, if the event, act or omission is curable and is cured in its entirety by the Company within thirty Working Days of such written notice.
+- 1.2.13.3 Relocation the Company requiring the Employee to be based anywhere other than within the greater metropolitan area where the Executive is primarily based at the time of a Change in Control, except for required travel on the Company's business to an extent substantially consistent with the Employee's travel obligations in the ordinary course of business immediately prior to the Change in Control; - 1.2.13.4 Incentive Schemes the failure by the Company to allow the Employee to participate in the incentive schemes as more fully detailed in 12 and 13 in which the Employee is entitled to pursuant at the time of the Change in Control; or - 1.2.13.5 Constructive Dismissal any other reason which would be considered to amount to constructive dismissal by an RSA court or tribunal of competent jurisdiction, provided that any event, act or omission which may constitute Good Reason within the meaning of this definition shall be deemed not to be Good Reason if the Employee fails to object in writing to the Company within thirty Working Days of learning of the event, act or omission or, if the event, act or omission is curable and is cured in its entirety by the Company within thirty Working Days of such written notice.
 The Employee shall have thirty Working Days upon learning of the event, act or omission to give notice in writing to the Company stating the Employee's basis for the Employee's position that there is Good Reason.
 Upon the receipt of such written notice, the Company shall have thirty Working Days to cure the event, act or omission in its entirety and if so cured there shall be deemed to be no Good Reason.
 Where the Employee alleges a Unilateral Change in Duties or Constructive Dismissal, the Company shall: (a) advise the Employee within thirty (30) days if it objects to the allegation together with the reasons for such objection (failing which the Employee shall be deemed to have Good Reason); and (b) bear the onus of proving that the Employee did not experience a Unilateral Change in Duties or Constructive Dismissal.